jfdenise/wildfly-mcp/doc-ingestor/cli-questions.md

 Can you get all the interfaces?
 Can you list all interfaces?

-## syntax of the operation to get an interface
+## syntax of the operation to get an IP interface

 Could you get the management interface?
 Could you get the public interface?
+// Can and Could don't give same results. ? character also makes it to vary.
+Can you get the public interface? can you get the public interface ?
 Could you get the foo interface?

 ## operation to get the public IP interface